 At one point, we started realizing our mutual inclination towards SciComm and simplifying complex topics to a broader audience.
 So, to make a long story short, after talking to a good friend of ours from the Vondelbunker in Amsterdam, we all liked the idea of battling scientific misconceptions from a bunker and started the planning.

-To make the story longer, we all know each other somehow through the research world in Amsterdam, and we’ve all been exposed to scientific questions of different flavors from the general public.
-Most of them are genuinely interesting, but some other remarks, although totally valid, are based on hair-raising, click-greedy, and fear-mongering headlines and news in the media.
-We see YouTube videos claiming false cancer cures and, unsurprisingly, confusing a lot of people.
-Combine that with an honest interest in science – vaccines, gene editing, medications, etc. – and we just know that we have a gap that is ours to fill.
+To make the story longer, we all know each other through the research world in Amsterdam, and we’ve all been exposed to scientific questions of different flavors from the general public.
+Most of them are genuinely interesting, but some other remarks, although valid, are based on hair-raising, click-greedy, and fear-mongering headlines and news in the media.
+We see YouTube videos claiming false cancer cures and, unsurprisingly, confusing many people.
+Combine that with an honest interest in science – vaccines, gene editing, medications, etc. – and we know we have a gap to fill.

 After all, your taxes fund a considerable part of the research, so most of you are somehow involved in scientific development.
 In other words, you should know how your money is spent and maybe even have a saying in how it’s spent.
 But, for that, you need to be informed.
 We see a gap between the work of scientists and awareness in society.
 SciComm plays a critical role in filling these gaps.

-Lastly, we also want to challenge ourselves and improve our communication skills through storytelling and conversation.
-We think that our format stands out among other types of events that rely more on a “lecturing” approach.
+Lastly, we want to challenge ourselves and improve our communication skills through storytelling and conversation.
+We think our format stands out among other events that rely more on a “lecturing” approach.

 Ivory Embassy presents the S.H.I.T.
 Show that, in turn, presents DNA Manipulation: Treating Diseases and Designing Babies with CRISPR.
 What’s that all about?